appalachianstate/moodle-local_ganalytics/README.md

 ### Important!
 If you plan to use the custom dimension/metric feature...

 **You should be more than just familiar with Google Analytics, its configuration, and reporting before you install this plugin.
-Neither this plugin nor its documentation will not provide information or tutorials on using or configuring Google Analytics.**
+Neither this plugin nor its documentation will provide information or tutorials on using or configuring Google Analytics.**

 **If you have no use for custom dimensions or metrics, then you do not need this plugin; instead, place the standard Google generated code snippet in the `Site Administration->Appearance->Additional HTML->Within HEAD` setting.**